Dodecahedrane/DevOpsNotes/Cloud/Azure/Creating Azure Blob Storage and Add Image to Test App Home Page Severed From The Blob Storage.md

 # naviage into views to
 cd views

-# make copy of index to revert back to later
+# make copy of index to revert back to later, only if the backup doesnt exist
+if [ ! -f /index.ejs.backup ]; then
     cp index.ejs index.ejs.backup
+fi

 # add line for img file, only if it doesnt already contain it (otherwise you end up with multiple cats if you rerun the script)
 if ! grep -q '<img src="https://tech257olivercatshop.blob.core.windows.net/catbox/cat.jpg"/>' index.ejs; then